-In order to protect and improve biodiversity, ASN Bank's sustainability criteria are centred on the threats to biodiversity.
+In order to protect and improve biodiversity, our sustainability criteria are centred on the threats to biodiversity.
 The impact perspective therefore has central focus.
 According to the MA, the main threats to biodiversity are:

 - 1. changes in land use (loss of natural habitat);

 - 2. climate change;

 - 3. the introduction of exotic species;

 - 4. overexploitation;

 - 5. pollution.